At a Glance

 ✨Tip Number 1

-Familiarize yourself with the values and mission of Brandon Trust.
-Understanding their approach to supporting individuals with different abilities will help you align your answers during the interview with their core principles.
+Familiarise yourself with the values and mission of Brandon Trust.
+Understanding their approach to supporting individuals with different abilities will help you align your answers during interviews and demonstrate your commitment to their ethos.

 ✨Tip Number 2